priteshtagline/demo_test/README.md

 docker-compose logs -f --tail 20
 ```

-Check the logs for only the database container.=
+Check the logs for only the database container

 ```sh
 docker-compose logs -f --tail 20 postgres